Audio Research Reference 75 power amplifier Page 2

 Not only was the Reference 75 capable of rendering dynamic swings on great recordings from pppp to ffff; I was also able to hear 10 to 15 dynamic intervals between pp and p.
 In short, the amplifier was able to reveal musically meaningful dynamic variation in recordings I'd previously thought sounded rather flat.
 Even soloist János Starker's performances in the cello concertos of Saint-Saáns (CD, Mercury Living Presence 432 010-2) and Dvorák (CD, Mercury 432-001-2), both with Antal Doráti conducting the London Symphony Orchestra, were presented with thundering dynamics, every attack of Starker's bow on his instrument kicking like a gunshot.

 The ARC had superb detail resolution, especially in the critical midrange, which added a startling degree of realism to While You Are Alive, my favorite of the recordings by Cantus engineered by John Atkinson (CD, Cantus CTS-1208).
 The opening passage of Erik Whitacre's Lux Aurumque has several very-low-level passages in which the choir resolves on a major chord, and the ARC was able to delineate these masterful singers' precision of pitch.
 With "Prana," from Liam Sillery's Outskirts (CD, OA2 22050), it was very easy to follow the two melodic lines of Sillery's trumpet and Matt Blostein's alto saxophone.
-Three male choirs sing on Psalms of Consolidation and Hope, with George Guest directing the Choir of St. John's College and John Scott on pipe organ (LP, Argo ZRG 892): one each of adult males, older boys, and younger boys.
+Three male choirs sing on Psalms of Consolation and Hope, with George Guest directing the Choir of St. John's College and John Scott on pipe organ (LP, Argo ZRG 892): one each of adult males, older boys, and younger boys.
 Through the ARC, each group was easy to distinguish on the wide, deep soundstagethe Ref 75 separated the men from the boys.

 The amp's resolution of detail was such that I was frequently able to "see" into the performances of many recordings.
 In Derek Bailey's Improvisation (CD, Ampersand 2), the amp's unraveling of the guitarist's unique string attack and harmonic chiming was so clear and clean that I could almost visualize how he was executing these effects on his instrument.
 With Tom Chiu's performance of David Chesky's Violin Concerto, with Anthony Aibel conducting (SACD/CD (CD layer), Chesky SACD 288), I was able to follow each instrument of the Area 31 ensemble as it floated on a bed of air.
 I was virtually able to re-create the score in my head.